-Also, if you check the “X-Axis Mirror” option under Options in the upper right menu, symmetrical bones such as arms and legs will move when you move one of them, and the other will also move.
+To resize symmetrical bones such as arms and legs together, check the “X-Axis Mirror” option under Options in the upper right menu.
+With this option, when you move one side, the other will move as well.

 Associating Meshes with Bones

-Let’s check it out.
+Let’s see how this works.
 Select the bone and switch to “Pose Mode” from the upper left corner of the screen.